 If you are a prospective student or a current applicant and your query is related to admission, please email email@example.com

-The MSc in Banking and Finance is available to study one-year full-time.
+The MSc in Investment Banking is available to study one-year full-time.

 You will take five compulsory modules in the first semester then one compulsory module, plus three electives in the second semester.

 There will be pre-sessional courses designed for students with limited experience in Excel.